code42/code42cli/docs/userguides/alertrules.md

 code42 alert-rules list
 ```

-If you've identified the rule ID, to view the details of that alert rule use:
+Once you've identified the rule ID, view the details of the alert rule as follows:
 ```bash
 code42 alert-rules show <rule-ID>
 ```